Select Department

 You’re offering a more professional service, which means you should also have the confidence to charge your clients more for any production services you offer.

-Why is acoustic foam so expensive?
+Why is acoustic foam to soundproof a room so expensive?

 In saying that, another reason contributing to the high price of acoustic treatment is the cost of the machines involved in the process.
-Manufacturers need access to machinery that can effectively produce the material in the exact shaped mold.
+Manufacturers need access to machinery that can effectively produce the material in the exact shaped mould.
 These machines can be extremely costly, so it’s no surprise the retail cost makes up for it.

 Shop AVE Acoustic Foam Panels

 One of the most commonly used materials for sound absorption is acoustic foam.
 It’s easy to install, affordable, and some of the most effective at absorbing sounds.
-Typically, acoustic foam consists of aesthetic fabric design with different patterns that all contribute to the aesthetics of your home.
+Typically, acoustic foam consists of aesthetic fabric design with different patterns that all contribute to the visual look of your home.
 So unless you’re in a massive space, acoustic foam is going to be your best bet for small and middle-sized rooms such as bedrooms, offices, and recording studios.

-What is acoustic foam made of?
+What is acoustic foam for soundproofing walls made of?

 • Convoluted Acoustic Foam – These foam panels feature an egg-crate design that’s specifically used in recording studios.
 Not only is it aesthetic but it’s also effective at reducing sound and correctly treating your studio space.